 Pouring:

-- Decanting: Almost always necessary for older red wines in large formats to manage sediment.
+- Decanting: Almost always advisable for older red wines in large formats to manage sediment and help the wine open up.

 Bringing Bottle Sizes Into Focus

 Wine bottle sizes are more than just volume measurements.
-They reflect history, craftsmanship, aging science, and the art of hospitality.
-Whether you choose a Half-Bottle for a quiet dinner or admire the grandeur of a Melchizedek, each format offers a different way to enjoy and understand wine.
+They reflect history, craftsmanship, the science of aging, and the art of hospitality.
+Whether you choose a half bottle for a quiet dinner or admire the grandeur of a Melchizedek, each format offers a different way to enjoy and understand wine.